 Based on the World Bank threshold for extreme poverty, USD 1.90/day, we estimate as a baseline that in 2017/18 169,460 cocoa farmers in our supply chain are out of poverty.

 Number of cocoa farmers lifted out of poverty, measured against the World Bank's USD 1.90/day threshold for extreme poverty

 Number cocoa farmers who have access to coaching, inputs such as tools and seedlings, or finance

-Productivity improvement per hectare of these farmers
+No measurable productivity improvement per hectare of these farmers in 2017/2018

 Number of hectares cocoa replanted

 The United Nations Sustainable Development Goals (SDGs) consist of 17 goals to transform our world.
 We have selected for each of our targets the corresponding SDG to highlight how Forever Chocolate fits into the global agenda to end poverty, protect the planet and ensure prosperity for all.

 In 2017/18 we designed pilot projects in Côte d’Ivoire, Ghana, Cameroon, Brazil and Indonesia to test the effectiveness of productivity packages, which include measuring the impact of proper pruning techniques, fertilizer packages, designing the diversification of farm income through introduction of alternate crop packages to farmers, and giving the farmers access to innovative financial instruments.

 In 2016, Barry Callebaut partnered with Prova, the world’s leading exporter of vanilla, to secure a sustainable vanilla supply.
 Now, in 2018, not only have we received the first 100% traceable vanilla from Madagascan farmers, we are also working to improve vanilla farmer livelihoods by diversifying farmers income with cocoa.